DavidKendall/kf6009/index.md

 </p>

 <p>
-The main focus of this module, in weeks 5-8, is on the theory and practical application of this tool to the modelling and analysis of embedded systems.
+The main focus of this module, in weeks 8-11, is on the theory and practical application of this tool to the modelling and analysis of embedded systems.
 It is essential that you use the tool extensively on a variety of lab exercises.
-The tool is installed in PB Lab F1 on the Linux machines.
+The tool is installed on the Linux machines in the CIS labs on the 2nd floor.
 It is also available free for use on your own machines.
 There is a tutorial that gives a good introduction to the theory and practice of modelling with timed automata and analysis with the Uppaal tool.